jakehosen/git-workshop/git-basics.md

 # Creating a New Commit from the Command Line

+## To follow along, add a file called example.r with some basic R code (just one line is enough) to the new repository you've created.

 A commit is a saved snapshot of your project at a moment in time.
 Making one is a three-step rhythm: **check what changed**, **stage what you want to save**, **commit it with a message**.

 ```bash